Jump toUpdate content

 The application disposes of several features to assist companies in managing their information systems.
 Among them:

-- You have created an Instance that runs Ubuntu Focal Fossa (20.04 LTS)
+• An Instance running on Ubuntu Focal Fossa (20.04 LTS)

 Installing the stack

-In this tutorial we will install and configure a LEMP-Stack using Ngnix, a managed database for MySQL and PHP.
+In this tutorial we will install and configure a LEMP-Stack using Nginx, a Database for MySQL and PHP.

-Use Ubuntu’s apt package manager to install Nginx.
+2. Use Ubuntu’s APT package manager to install Nginx.
 Then, restart and enable Nginx.

 apt install nginx